Summoner-Network/starter-template/README.md

 bash install.sh reset
 ```

-To delete all environment and protocol files:
+To delete all environment and Summoner core files:

 ```bash
 bash install.sh delete
 ```

-## 📦 Using the Summoner Protocol in Your Project
+## 📦 Using the Summoner Core in Your Project

 While the virtual environment is active: